microsoftgraph/msgraph-sdk-powershell/src/Users/Users/docs/v1.0/Update-MgUserSettingShiftPerenceByRef.md

 # Update-MgUserSettingShiftPerenceByRef

 ## SYNOPSIS
-Update the navigation property shiftPreferences in users
+The shift preferences for the user.

 ## SYNTAX